OpenCommissioning/.github/profile/README.md

 # License
 Open Commissioning Project is distributed under the BSD 3-Clause License.
 > [!NOTE]
-> This package contains third-party software components that are subject to the licence(s) specified in their repositories
+> This package contains third-party software components that are subject to the licence(s) specified in their repositories.

 # Initiative
 This open source project is initiated and supported by [SpiraTec AG](https://www.spiratec.com/en/).